Code Style Guide

 $ pushd tools/python_bind

-$ pip3 install -r requirements_dev.txt
+$ python3 -m pip install -r requirements_dev.txt

 $ popd- Check the style: